Beware of Etsy™ Wedding Seating Chart

 Why?
 Because sellers are giving their talent away?
 It’s the only thing I can come up with.
 Well, I do have other theories too.
 When I first started my business in 2005, I designed seating charts for 95% of my clients.
 It was a given; I’d design their wedding invitations and then they bought a wedding seating chart designed with their monogram, fonts, graphics, and they received a gorgeous 5mil photo paper poster to put in a frame.
 I did this for years.
 But then around 2010, the orders dropped off – TREMENDOUSLY.
 I found out that brides were ordering from Etsy™, for so little money.
-The two big differences are that the client has to print the chart themselves.
-The other difference, you get the design you see and it isn’t custom designed for you.
+The two big differences are that the client has to print the chart themselves and you get the design you see and it isn’t custom designed for you.

 Like any good business person, I chalked it up to supply and demand and kept my mouth shut.
 Even though my wedding seating charts are all custom designed and printed on a material no one is going to get at OfficeMax or FedEx, that didn’t seem to matter.

 Last year, I started an Etsy shop myself.
 Amuse Invitations was a company name that I bought in 2010.
 Because I’m a foodie, I try to give any new ventures a name that has to do with food.

 The amuse-bouche is my favorite part of any gourmet meal.
 It’s a tiny bit size appetizer that starts the meal and translates to mouth-amuser.
 Amuse Invitations – an amusing bite-sized portion of Gourmet Invitations – was born.

 I started with downloadable signs that people could simply download and print themselves.
 I’ve designed so many signs over the years, I have plenty to choose from.

 But now I’m beginning to offer seating charts on the Amuse Invitations shop as well.
 There are five charts at the time of this writing.